CampbellCrowley/SpikeyBot-Discord/README.md

 ## Hidden
 - js (Run javascript code)
-- thotpm (Semi-anonymously have the bot DM someone)
+- thotpm (Semi-anonymously have the bot DM someone.
+Only a couple people can use this command)
 - uptime (Amount of time the bot has been running)
 - version (Current bot version)
 - game (Information about a user's current visible status)